Vortex Strike Eagle 1-8 vs Primary Arms 1-8

 Vortex Strike Eagle 1-8x Rifle Scope

 It’s lightweight and durable.
-You can throw it in a bag and it won’t even have a scratch or any problems to the lenses.
+You can throw it in a bag and it won’t even have a scratch or any problems with the lenses.
 The lens cover comes with the scope for free.

 AT THE LOWEST MAGNIFICATION, the scope has no distortion at all.
 But when you max out the magnification the scope tends to have some distortion.
 Nothing major, but noticeable.
 But the scope stays accurate up to 300 yards.